Our Privacy Policy

 3. What purpose do we use your data for?

-We collectprocess and disclose your personal data only for specific and limited purposes.
-For example, to process your payments, to assess and handle any complaints, to develop and improve our products, services, communication methods and the functionality of our websites, to provide personalised products, communications and targeted advertising as well as product recommendations to you.
+We collect, process and disclose your personal data only for specific and limited purposes.
+For example, to process your payments, to assess and handle any complaints, to develop and improve our products, services, communication methods and the functionality of our websites, to provide personalized products, communications and targeted advertising as well as product recommendations to you.

 Additionally, the AIM Institute processes your personal data also using automated means.
 An automated decision is a decision which is made solely by automatic means, where no humans are involved in the decision-making process related to your personal data.

-• To provide personalised products, communications and targeted advertising as well as product recommendations to you.
+- To provide personalized products, communications and targeted advertising as well as product recommendations to you.

 When we collect and use your personal data for purposes mentioned above or for other purposes, we will inform you before or at the time of collection.